 Individuals who submit their PAN card details at the time of filing their returns will avoid being over taxed, as the government will have a history of their transactions and accordingly calculate tax after considering deductions.
 For individuals and entities who do not quote their PAN numbers, however, the government will levy a flat 30% tax irrespective of the tax slab the individual or entity comes under.
 Thus, having a PAN card will help the individual avoid paying more than he/she is required to.

-News About PAN Card for Income Tax
+FAQs On PAN Card for Income Tax